physcodestyle/official-website/src/pages/longread/2018-07-20-bazovye-kafedry-na-napravlenii-radiofizika.en.md

 What are the training conditions?
 ---------------------------------

 Do not confuse the training in such departments with the target set.
 Students enter the budget and are not required to work for a certain period after graduation.
 But the majority remains to work in companies, because consciously received these departments.
-The companies take all the students who studied faithfully for two years in the master’s program.
+The companies take all the students who studied faithfully for two years in the master's program.

 Practices and part of the classes are held on the basis of enterprises.
 So it is more convenient to use the equipment and solve the necessary tasks.